golanlevin/DrawingWithMachines/machines/hp_draftmaster/README.md

 SP0;IN;
 ```

-The above HPGL should produce the following, a rectangle 34.4×21.5", with the letters `TL` in the top left of the design, drawn one inch high:
+The above HPGL should produce the following, a rectangle 34.4×21.5", with the "letters" `TL` in the top left of the design, drawn using one-inch-long line segments:

 ![draftmaster_arch_d_horizontal.hpgl.png](img/draftmaster_arch_d_horizontal.hpgl.png)